shorepine/tulipcc/tulip/ios/README.md

  - XXX get simulator UDID automatically from string
  - XXX soft keyboard is not returning symbols to Tulip, like `(` etc  (hard keyboard works)
  - XXX install / run on device
+ - XXX "hardware keyboard" uses keysyms, where the soft keyboard uses textinput. annoying
  - control-C, arrow keys, tab as soft buttons above keyboard
  - use keyboard height to set screen size
+ - fill up display nicely with default H_RES/V_RES and give option to go into 1:1 tulip mode
  - load example filesystem on first boot to Documents folder
  - MIDI
  - touch